Speech-Language Pathology : Online

 Why study Speech-Language Pathology : Online?

-The University of Cincinnati is one of very few top-ranked programs to offer a fully online Master of Arts Degree in Speech-Language Pathology.
+The University of Cincinnati is one of the very few top-ranked programs to offer a fully online Master of Arts Degree in Speech-Language Pathology.

-Graduates are required to acquire specific skills and knowledge according to the Council on Academic Accreditation in Speech-Language Pathology in order to be certified by the American Speech-Language and Hearing Association and to be eligible for licensure in the State of Ohio in (for speech-language pathology) and Ohio Department of Education (school) licensure.
+Graduates are required to acquire specific skills and knowledge according to the Council on Academic Accreditation in Speech-Language Pathology (Distance Education) in order to be certified by the American Speech-Language and Hearing Association and to be eligible for licensure in the State of Ohio (for speech-language pathology) and Ohio Department of Education (school) licensure.
 As such, you will complete course work in the areas of Language and Literacy, Phonology, Aphasia, Motor Speech, Dysphagia, Cognition, Voice, Craniofacial Anomalies, Stuttering, Augmentative and Alternative Communication, and Management of Children with Hearing Impairment.

 If you do not possess a well-rounded undergraduate major in Speech and Hearing, or come from another field, you may still be eligible for the program after completing some undergraduate requirements prior to beginning the graduate program.

-In order to qualify for the online MA in Speech-Language Pathology program, you must live within 4 hours of driving distance to the University of Cincinnati.
+In order to qualify for the Online MA in Speech-Language Pathology program, you must live within 4 hours of driving distance to the University of Cincinnati.

-Speech-language pathologists (SLPs) evaluate, diagnose and treat people with speech, language or swallowing difficulties.
-They work with many types of patients, including stroke victims who are relearning to communicate, babies who have trouble swallowing, people who speak with a stutter and children with language delays.
+Speech-language pathologists (SLPs) evaluate, diagnose and treat people with speech, language, or swallowing difficulties.
+They work with many types of patients, including stroke victims who are relearning to communicate, babies who have trouble swallowing, people who speak with a stutter, and children with language delays.

 Graduates find careers working with patients across the lifespan in a variety of locations: